 2009 – Merger with Parents for Children (PfC)

 2016 – TACT continues to provide a safe and stable homes for children and young people who are unable to live with their birth parents.

-2017 – TACT partnerships with Peterborough City Council
+2017 – TACT enters into partnership with Peterborough City Council

-TACT has been appointed to run Peterborough City Council’s fostering, special guardianship order, adoption and kinship placement services from April 2017.
+TACT is appointed to run Peterborough City Council’s fostering, special guardianship order, adoption and kinship placement services from April 2017.